Medically reviewed by Drugs.com. Last updated on May 23, 2020.

 Concerns related to adverse effects:

-• Thromboembolic events: [US Boxed Warning]: Raloxifene may increase the risk for DVT and PE; use is contraindicated in patients with history of or current venous thromboembolic disorders (including DVT, PE, or retinal vein thrombosis).
-Consider risks versus benefits in women at risk for thromboembolism (heart failure [HF], superficial thrombophlebitis, active malignancy).
+• Thromboembolic events: [US Boxed Warning]: Raloxifene may increase the risk for deep vein thrombosis (DVT) and pulmonary embolism (PE); use is contraindicated in patients with history of or current venous thromboembolic disorders (including DVT, PE, or retinal vein thrombosis).
+Consider risks versus benefits in females at risk for thromboembolism (heart failure [HF], superficial thrombophlebitis, active malignancy).
 The risk for DVT and PE are higher during the first 4 months of treatment.
 Superficial thrombophlebitis has also been reported.

-• Breast cancer history: The use of raloxifene has not been adequately studied in women with a prior history of breast cancer.
+• Breast cancer history: The use of raloxifene has not been adequately studied in females with a prior history of breast cancer.

-• Cardiovascular disease: [US Boxed Warning]: The risk of death due to stroke is increased in postmenopausal women with coronary heart disease or at increased risk for major coronary events; consider risks versus benefits in women at risk for stroke.
+• Cardiovascular disease: [US Boxed Warning]: The risk of death due to stroke is increased in postmenopausal females with coronary heart disease or at increased risk for major coronary events; consider risks versus benefits in females at risk for stroke.
 Do not use for primary or secondary prevention of cardiovascular disease.
-Assess risks versus benefits in women at risk for stroke (eg, prior stroke, TIA, atrial fibrillation, hypertension, or smokers).
+Assess risks versus benefits in females at risk for stroke (eg, prior stroke, transient ischemic attack, atrial fibrillation, hypertension, smokers).

 • Hepatic impairment: Use with caution in patients with hepatic impairment; safety and efficacy have not been established.